c-w-a/yolov5-deeplearning-notebook/README.md

 to create an easy-to-use deep learning notebook that will allow others to train a YOLOv5 object detection model using a subset of the YouTube Bounding Boxes dataset by abstracting and automating much of the process including environment set-up, data filtering, data acquisition, frame extraction, label generation, dataset splitting, YOLOv5 training preparation, etc.

 COMPLETED FEATURES SO FAR:
-- data filtering
+- YouTube-BB class selection
-- data acquisition (now ~3x faster with multithreading)
+- downloading videos (now ~3x faster with multithreading)
-- frame extraction (now much faster by only calling ffmpeg once per video)
+- extracting frames (now much faster by only calling ffmpeg once per video)
-- label generation
+- generating labels
-- dataset splitting
+- splitting the dataset
 - YOLOv5-ready file structure

 instructions: